qapage/qapage.github.io/_posts/2025-12-21-All-about-Non-Human-Identities-NHIs.md

 - **Poor visibility**
 - **No central inventory** - information is spread across code, config files, cloud management consoles, and vendor-specific admin consoles
 - **Unclear ownership**
-- **No annual review** of what's still needed or what needs to change
+- **No periodic review** of what's still needed or what needs to change

-### The Risk
+### Why attackers care

-Given all of these aspects, NHIs are some of the most fruitful pursuits for attackers.
-Once you get in, you could potentially gain **long-lived, powerful, and unaudited access** to key resources inside an organization.
+These gaps make NHIs attractive targets.
+If an attacker compromises an NHI, they can potentially gain long-lived, privileged, and under-monitored access to critical resources inside an organization.

 ---